-Measurable Goals: Continue to support stormwater hotline via the DPW main phone line to continued for the duration of the permit.
+Measurable Goals: Continue to support stormwater hotline via the DPW main phone line to encourage residents to report issues to DPW.
+Track number of calls received Message Dates: Completed in 1 year of the effective date of the permit (FY2019) and to be continued for the duration of the permit.

+Description: Electronic Waste Collection Responsible Department/Parties: DPW Operations Measurable Goals: Allow for residents to dispose of electronic waste on a monthly basis.
 Message Dates: Completed in 1 year of the effective date of the permit (FY2019) and to be continued for the duration of the permit.

-Description: Electronic Waste Collection

-Measurable Goals: Allow for residents to dispose of electronic waste on a monthly basis.
-Message Dates: Completed in 1 year of the effective date of the permit (FY2019) and to be